loarabia/Clang-tutorial/README.markdown

 # Latest Stable LLVM / Clang (v3.3) #
 The master branch tracks recent commits to the clang and llvm svn.
-The tutorial assumes you have grabbed a copy of both llvm and clang by following [these instructions](http://clang.llvm.org/get_started.html) and that have installed the the resulting binaries by running `make install`.
+The tutorial assumes you have grabbed a copy of both llvm and clang by following [these instructions](http://clang.llvm.org/get_started.html) and that have modified the makefile of this project to point to the build's resulting llvm-config.
 If you want the latest public release, then checkout the *3.3* branch.

     git clone git@github.com:loarabia/Clang-tutorial.git